 West Point honors Army captain for actions in Afghanistan

 Capt.
-Lindsay Gordon's military career started with soccer.
+Lindsay Gordon Heisler’s military career started with soccer.

-Growing up in Houston in a big sports family, Gordon focused on playing soccer in high school.
+Growing up in Houston in a big sports family, Heisler focused on playing soccer in high school.
 Her grandfather served in the military and retired as a major general, but neither of her parents were in the military.

-It wasn't until after Gordon received an email from a West Point coach inviting her to a recruiting visit at the Military Academy in New York that joining the Army became an option she couldn't pass up.
+It wasn't until after Heisler received an email from a West Point coach inviting her to a recruiting visit at the Military Academy in New York that joining the Army became an option she couldn't pass up.
 It also became a decision that ultimately led her to being recognized by her alma mater for heroic actions -- she says she was just following her training -- while in Afghanistan as an Apache helicopter pilot in 2015.

 "It was soccer that got me to West Point," she told Fox News on Friday.
 "Once I got there, it's ultimately the Army and the opportunity to serve my country that kept me there."

-Gordon graduated from the academy in 2012 and reported to her first duty station at Fort Rucker, Ala.
+Heisler graduated from the academy in 2012 and reported to her first duty station at Fort Rucker, Ala.
 She then went to Fort Campbell, Ky.

-In Alabama, Gordon trained to become an Apache pilot, which appealed to her because of the mission, she said.
+In Alabama, Heisler trained to become an Apache pilot, which appealed to her because of the mission, she said.

-"When you're going through flight school, they say choose your aircraft based on what it's designed to do," Gordon explained.
+"When you're going through flight school, they say choose your aircraft based on what it's designed to do," Heisler explained.
 "The attack mission appealed to me.
 It was an opportunity to protect Americans on the ground in enemy territory."

 ARMY RESERVE OFFICER RUNS WHILE CARRYING BINDER WITH NAMES OF US SERVICE MEMBERS WHO DIED IN VIETNAM